 Get Country-Specific Reports and Insights from an Experienced Expansion Partner

 Expanding operations into a new country can be exciting—but it also takes dedicated preparation, including having a firm understanding of the social, political, and economic conditions in that market.
 Whether you’re considering sending one employee to Copenhagen or setting up a more permanent presence in Antwerp, Velocity Global’s team of expansion experts can provide you with region- and country-specific reports so you can make a sound, informed decision about when and where to expand, and to which benefits your employees are entitled.
-Our suite of global expansion services that includes our International PEO (Professional Employer Organization) solution offers everything you need to get up and running in your new European market—in as few as 48 hours.
+Our suite of global expansion services that includes our global Employer of Record solution offers everything you need to get up and running in your new European market—in as few as 48 hours.
 Ready to get started?
 Let’s talk.